-If a project manager prepares a list of activities to be performed in the project straight after getting the approved project charter, it's a huge mistake, because a list does not allow you to clearly break the project down into small pieces.
+As a project manager, if you prepare a list of activities to be performed for the project directly after getting the approved project charter, it’s highly inefficient.
+A list does not allow you to clearly break the project down into small pieces.
 This makes it difficult for you and your team members.
 In this article, we’ll take a look at the advantages of a work breakdown structure.

-The WBS is a project management tool which breaks the project into smaller and more manageable pieces.
-It decomposes the deliverables/output into the small pieces called as work packages.
+The WBS is a project management tool which breaks a project into smaller and more manageable pieces.
+The deliverables and output are divided into small pieces called “work packages.”